 Patterns Using Mock Cable

-I've used mock cables in a washcloth pattern and as the leg pattern on a child's sock.
+You can use mock cables in a washcloth pattern and as the leg pattern on a child's sock.

 The mock cable is a very popular stitch pattern for socks (I guess because using a cable needle around all those DPNs just seems like one needle too many); for example check out the baby socks knit by Janet Gallagher, the top-down Mock Cable Rib Socks by Donna Seex and the Single Mock Cable Socks from Sara Lozzi, to name only a couple.